Florida State Road A1A: Route description

-The southern terminus of SR A1A is at the southern end of Bertha Street, where SR A1A begins as a two-lane, then a four-lane highway along the Straits of Florida in Key West, known locally as South Roosevelt Boulevard.
+The southern terminus of the first section of SR A1A is at the southern end of Bertha Street, where SR A1A begins as a two-lane, then a four-lane highway along the Straits of Florida in Key West, known locally as South Roosevelt Boulevard.
 The road heads east past East Martello Tower and Key West International Airport, before curving north with an intersection with CR 5A (Flagler Avenue), followed by the northern terminus of the Key West section of SR A1A, U.S. Route 1 and State Road 5 (the Overseas Highway).
-Running along the south shore of Key West, SR A1A is the southmost numbered highway in the lower 48 states.
+Running along the south shore of Key West, SR A1A is the southernmost numbered highway in the lower 48 states.

 SR A1A reappears at Interstate 395 and US 1 in Miami, beginning at MacArthur Causeway before becoming Collins Avenue at Fifth Street in Miami Beach (or, in small segments, Harding Avenue, Abbott Avenue, or Indian Creek Drive), serving as one of Miami Beach's main north — south thoroughfares.
 Just north in the town of Surfside, the northbound is Collins Avenue, and the southbound is Harding Avenue.
 In Bal Harbour it is called Bal Harbour Boulevard.
 In Golden Beach it is called Ocean Boulevard.

 It serves Hallandale Beach, Hollywood Beach, and Dania Beach.
 It joins with US 1 for 3.4 miles, and passes the Fort Lauderdale–Hollywood International Airport.
 It then divides and serves Fort Lauderdale, Pompano Beach, and continuing north.

 It serves as the main road throughout much of the exclusive Palm Beach, further to the north.

 In the area of Vero Beach, SR A1A is called the Robert C. Spillman Memorial Highway, and it spans Sebastian Inlet at the Sebastian Inlet Bridge.

 SR A1A next passes just to the west of Cape Canaveral and the John F. Kennedy Space Center.

 Two miles of SR A1A were used as part of the well-known Daytona Beach Road Course.

 SR A1A also passes through St. Augustine, the oldest continuously-inhabited city on the mainland of the United States.

 SR A1A is called 3rd Street in Jacksonville Beach and Neptune Beach.

 Just south of Atlantic Beach, SR A1A turns inland for several blocks, following Atlantic Boulevard, before resuming a northward course along Mayport Road that ends at the St. Johns River.
 A ferry takes traffic to the northern section of SR A1A that continues along the coast to just south of Fort Clinch State Park on the estuary of the Saint Mary's River.
 At that point SR A1A hooks back south to Fernandina Beach and then turns west, going inland 20 miles through Yulee and crossing I-95 and U.S. Highway 17.
 It ends at U.S. Highway 1, U.S. Highway 23, and U.S. Highway 301 in Callahan.
 This section west of Fernandina Beach, is also marked as SR 200, but SR A1A signs are displayed at every cluster of signs, though a designated direction is only above the SR 200 signs.